The best way to rob a bank is to own one. The saying that’s true today was just as true for Charles Manley Smith back in 1936.

-If ever a man were having a run of bad luck it was Vermont’s governor Charles Manley Smith in that year, 1936.
+If ever a man had a run of bad luck it was Vermont’s governor, Charles Manley Smith, in that year.
 His wife had died the year before, he had been injured in a car wreck and he was about to be arrested for a bank robbery he thought he’d gotten away with.

 Charles Manley Smith wore many hats in his lifetime: farmer, brick maker, grain dealer, bank president and politician.
-The key to his successful career stemmed from his appointment in 1891, at only 21, to become Redfield Proctor’s private secretary.
+The key to his successful career stemmed from his appointment in 1891, at only 21, as Redfield Proctor’s private secretary.

-Charles Manley Smith was president of Marble Savings Bank.
-What had happened at the Marble Savings Bank in 1932, the book-keeper was asked.
-Had there been any irregularities in the books that he and treasurer Lathrop Baldwin maintained?
+Charles Manley Smith served as president of Marble Savings Bank.
+What had happened at the Marble Savings Bank in 1932?
+Cocklin was asked.
+Had there been any irregularities in the books that he and Treasurer Lathrop Baldwin maintained?

 Lathrop Baldwin’s promotion to the post of treasurer at the Marble Savings Bank (from the Proctor Trust Company) had itself been somewhat fraught.

 A zealous prosecutor had Cocklin arrested.
 And then he began gradually working his way up the ladder.
 He arrested the bank examiner who oversaw the books.
-Then treasurer Baldwin.
-Then two a bank director and its lawyer.
-Then, on December 1, 1936, as Smith’s term as governor was coming to a close, Vermont’s governor Charles Manley Smith was arrested.
+Then Treasurer Baldwin.
+Then two bank directors and its lawyer.
+And then, on December 1, 1936, as Charles Manley Smith’s term as governor came to a close, the prosecutor had him arrested.